davidwong001/Consumer-Behavior-Analysis/README.md

 - Used this query to get the average and sum of product purchases grouped by age generations and by the total.
 - We can see that in order from most to least is Wine, Meat, Gold, Fish, Sweet, and Fruit.
 - Not sure what kind of store this is, but the distribution is interesting as you can purchase groceries, but also gold.
-- My guess, it could be similar to a wholesale store like Costco or Sam's Club.
+- My guess, is it could be similar to a wholesale store like Costco or Sam's Club.
 ```sql
 SELECT [Index] = CASE WHEN [Generation] = 'Gen Z' THEN 1
                       WHEN [Generation] = 'Millennials' THEN 2